elusivecodes/FrostColor/README.md

 Create an array with a specified number of shade variations.

-- `shades` is a number indicating how shades you wish to generate, and will default to *10*.
+- `shades` is a number indicating how many shades you wish to generate, and will default to *10*.

 ```javascript
 const colorShades = color.shades(shades);